Map of New York City, New York – Geography, Attractions & Stats (2024)

 More than 800 languages are spoken here, and around 36.3% of New Yorkers are foreign-born, making the city a central hub for international immigration.

-Ethnic enclaves such as Little Italy, Little Fuzhou, and Little India are home to vibrant immigrant communities from various nationalities, including large populations of Dominican, Chinese, Puerto Rican, and Italian descent.
+Ethnic enclaves such as Little Italy (most of them coming from Sicily), Little Fuzhou, and Little India are home to vibrant immigrant communities from various nationalities, including large populations of Dominican, Chinese, Puerto Rican, and Italian descent.

 Cultural Enclaves and Communities